haterecoil/swarm/README.md

 - screen/tmux?

 # Notes
 It's spaghetti code for the moment.
-Just wanted to launch the website as a MVP.
+Just wanted to launch the website as an MVP.